Benefits of Blood Donation Side Effects Advantages

 • You have an active bacterial or viral infection, such as flu, cold, or COVID-19.

-• You have recently visited regions with high malaria, dengue or Zika virus.
+• You have recently visited regions with high rates of malaria, dengue, or Zika virus.

 • If you take antibiotics and medications to prevent blood clots and inhibit your immunity.